sashafklein/ballot-marker/README.md

 > Every component folder should be flat *except for* the test folder, `__specs__`, which contains tests specific to that component and its helper functions.
 Tests are described in greater detail below.

 Component-specific helpers should stay within the specific `src/bundles/` directory.
 Generalizable helpers belong in `shared/utils`.

+> To generate a skeleton "bundle", with associated specs, run `ruby makeBundle.rb ComponentName`.
+This will take care of boilerplate component scaffolding.

 ### Core